Child Nutrition - WC South Africa

 Red Hill is an informal settlement near Cape Town.
 Most families live in extreme poverty, where only 4% of the population have assess to electricity.
 Malnutrition is rife and many children are stunted as a result.
 We tackle this through provision of breakfast and lunch in the preschool's.

-The Happy Africa Foundation Limited
+Charity information: The Happy Africa Foundation Limited

 The low standard of living too often means that families in Red Hill are unable to provide their children with the nutrients required for healthy development.
 Many children only get one meal a day.
 This means that many children are forced to endure the awful reality of spending each day in the grip of hunger.
 It also means that without a balanced diet, children are unable to fend off disease and illness or to reach their full potential developmentally.